 Juho Salila, artist, Legend of Grimrock

-Different input devices involve different types of motor skill.
+Different input devices involve different types of motor ability.
 Some are more suited to gross motor movement, some to fine.
 Some have complex motor-cognitive metaphors (eg. pushing a mouse away from you to move an on-screen cursor upwards), some are direct.
 Accessibility specific input devices also map to different mainstream devices, for example accessibility switches map to digital buttons, and eye tracking maps to mouse cursor movement.
 So there is no more or less accessible input device, different devices work better for different people